Exponents of Negative Numbers

 Oh no!
 We started with minus 3 and ended with plus 3.

-When you square a number, then take the square root, you may not end up with the same number!
+When we square a number, then take the square root, we may not end up with the number we started with!

-In fact you end up with the absolute value of the number:
+In fact we end up with the absolute value of the number:

 √(x2) = |x|